Car Battery Jump starter FAQs

 Read the manual first to make sure you follow the recommended way of using that particular model/type of the battery jumper.
-As a rule of thumb, when using the car jump starter, connect the positive lead first, then the negative lead.
+As a rule of thumb, when using the car battery jump starter, connect the positive lead first, then the negative lead.
 Make sure you are connecting correct leads to the corresponding terminals ( “+” and “-” signs and/or colors – red cable is usually “+” and black “-“) Some more advanced units have an on/off switch.
 These are better because the cables can be connected and then the switch turned on.
 This prevents sparking when connecting the cables.
 You can also refer to our article with tips for using a jump starter

 7. If the label on my battery reads 550 CCA does that mean the battery will produce 550 Amps of current or it requires a jump starter with 550 CCA to jump-start the vehicle if the battery goes flat?

 A high CCA battery rating is especially important for starting in cold weather.
 Generally, you do not need a battery jumper box with the same rating as the battery.
 A lower rating is usually acceptable.

 8. In my commercial vehicle, I have 2 batteries.
 Which battery should I use to jump-start the vehicle?

 The two batteries are interconnected so it does not matter that much which one you use.
-When jump starting just connect to either battery.
+When jump-starting the car, just connect to either battery.
 Again, CCA can be lower than the sum of the batteries.
-In case both of your batteries are completely flat, you might want to try to disconnect one as completely flat batteries do make it more difficult for jump starters to work, especially in cold weather.
+In case both of your car batteries are completely flat, you might want to try to disconnect one as completely flat batteries do make it more difficult for jump starters to work, especially in cold weather.
 You can read more about it in our Peak amps vs cranking amps article.

-9. If I am buying a car jump starter that can jump-start the largest of my vehicles, does that mean I need to buy one that has some sort of overload limiter to prevent damage the batteries of the other, smaller cars?
+9. If I am buying a car battery jump starter that can jump-start the largest of my vehicles, does that mean I need to buy one that has some sort of overload limiter to prevent damage the batteries of the other, smaller cars?